 The colourful board has a high-resolution TFT display that can not only display metering but track names, clip names, waveforms and routing configuration.
 We find this really handy when organizing a session.
 In the centre is a multi-touch 12’’ touchscreen as the Master Module.
 It’s great to quickly manipulate a large number of tracks.
 Every channel strip has knobs you can customize control things like EQ, Compression, Input Gain and Panning.
 Our students pick through different digital plugins they like and assign the knobs on the S6 to control the settings.

 The Avid S6 has become a workhorse for the film and tv industry as it is commonly used to mix scoring sessions.
 Orchestra sessions can often have a dizzying array of microphones which leads to a large number of tracks.
 Scrolling through hundreds of tracks on the S6 can be done in a matter of seconds.
 For our session, the first batch of tracks will control the famous Decca Tree mic array, some room ‘air’, and digital reverb.
 Scroll to the next set of tracks and you can individually bring up the spot mics on key instruments.

 In the end, our students get a final mix they’ve completed that will leave them well prepared for our upcoming Studio One session with an even larger orchestra.

-Relive our session with RCM in Studio Two Here
+Relive our session with the Royal College of Music in Studio Two.